AliciaMay/Cyclistic_Capstone_Project/README.md

 ## ANALYZE
 ### Data Analyzation Using BigQuery and SQL

-I began by uploading all 12 .csv files into BigQuery then used the SELECT, FROM, UNION DISTINCT statement to create a table appending all the data in the files and labeled it all_trips.
-Below is a snippet of the SQL I used and a look at the preview of the table.
+All 12 .csv files were uploaded into BigQuery then I used the SELECT, FROM, UNION DISTINCT statement to create one large table appending all the data and then labeled it all_trips.
+Let’s take a peek at the results.

 ```
 SELECT  *